Search best practices

 of 169 logical operators (

-) that can be used in the parentheses. - Depending on the field type, field operators can include:
+OR,AND,NOT) that you can use within parentheses. - Comparison operators: Depending on the UDM field type (string, integer, timestamp), field operators can include:

 For example, the following search is invalid: